-NOTE: Editing a prescription setting does not make the prescription available to the patient.
-The box underneath the corresponding Activity icon on the Prescription Settings screen must also be checked for the prescription to be available for selection by the patient.
-See "Activating Prescription Settings" on page 51 for more information.
+Editing a Prescription Setting does not make the prescription available to the patient.
+The box underneath the corresponding Activity Icon on the Prescription Settings screen must also be checked for the prescription to be available for selection by the patient.
+See the next section, "Activating Prescription Settings," for more information.